These rules apply to each participating group/production team.

 V. Official City Winner

-All certified Official 48 Hour Films are eligible to compete for the title of Best 48 Hour Film in its city.
+All certified Official Film Entries are eligible to compete for the title of Best Film of the 48 Hour Film Project in its city.

 W. Best Film of 2015

-All Best of City films are eligible to compete for title of Best 48 Hour Film 2015.
-Panels of independent judges will determine the winners.
+All Best of City films are eligible to compete globally for title of Best Film of 2015.
+A panel of independent judges will determine the winners.